d8ahazard/sd_dreambooth_extension/README.md

 ### Advanced Settings

 *Use CPU Only* - As indicated, this is more of a last resort if you can't get it to train with any other settings.
 Also, as indicated, it will be abysmally slow.
+Also, you *cannot* use 8Bit-Adam with CPU Training, or you'll have a bad time.

 *Don't Cache Latents* - Enabling will save a bit of VRAM at the cost of a bit of speed.